dbierer/php-class-notes/php-cert-oct-2017.md

 # PHP Certification Test Prep Notes October 2017

-* NOTE TO SELF: see if you can find ans key
-* ANOTHER NOTE TO SELF: see if you can find solid docs on what exactly is a "standard" extension
-* YET ANOTHER TO SELF: docs on when Throwable / Error can be caught and when not
-* YET ANOTHER YET ANOTHER NOTE: find docs on when static methods no longer can be used in object context in PHP 7.x?
-* YOU KNOW WHAT: make code archive available Friday

 ## ERRATA (updated PDF with corrections provided)
 * http://localhost:8080/#/2/15: Quiz #5: correct ans is 3 + 6